liu-qilong/liu-qilong.github.io/contents/note/the-road-to-serfdom.md

 > A necessary, and only apparently paradoxical, result of this is that formal equality before the law is in conflict, and in fact incompatible, with any activity of the government deliberately aiming at material or substantive equality of different people, and that any policy aiming directly at a substantive ideal of distributive justice must lead to the destruction of the Rule of Law.

-> It means in effect a return to the rule of status, a reversal of the “movement of progressive societies...
+> It means in effect a return to the rule of status, a reversal of the "movement of progressive societies...
 By giving the government unlimited powers, the most arbitrary rule can be made legal; and in this way a democracy may set up the most complete despotism imaginable.

 ## Part III: Central Planning Leads to Totalitarianism